hustlcl/BRFCTN/README.md

 ## 🗂 Folder Structure
 ```
 BRFCTN/
-├── Data/        # The visual dataset used for the code, we choose HSI from ```markdown[CAVE](https://www.cs.columbia.edu/CAVE/databases/multispectral/)``` dataset here.
+├── Data/        # The visual dataset used for the code, we choose HSI from CAVE dataset here.
 Include one representative image from CAVE called "balloons".
 ├── Evaluation/  # Stores functions for calculating evaluation metrics, including PSNR, SSIM, FSIM, RMSE, and ERGAS.
 ├── Function/    # Stores functions for higher-order tensor calculating, including contraction and tn_prod operator used in FCTN strcture.
 ├── Model/       # Stores the model of BRFCTN.